jaketae/jaketae.github.io/_posts/2019-12-21-information-entropy.md

 ## Understanding Entropy

 In the previous section, we looked at how random events can be represented as information in bits.
 What's important here was that we were dealing with isolated random events instead of random variables.
 For example, in the fair coin toss example, we dealt with information involved with $P(H)$ and $P(T)$, not the binomial random variable $X$ itself.
-This is an important distinction to make, because entropy is essentially a probabalistically weighted average of all the random events that a random variable can take.
+This is an important distinction to make, because entropy is essentially a probabilistically weighted average of all the random events that a random variable can take.
 In other words, entropy is defined as the weighted average of information given by each random event:

 $$H(X) = \sum p(x) h(x) = \sum - p(x) \log_2(p(x)) \tag{3}$$

 For the continuous case, we would use an integral instead.

-$$H(X) = \int - p(x) \log_2(p(x)) \tag{4}$$
+$$H(X) = \int - p(x) \log_2(p(x)) \, dx \tag{4}$$

 Say $X$ denotes the random variable of interest in a fair coin toss.
 Then, we are most interested in how much bits, on average, we would need to encode information generated from the distribution of this random variable.
 Using (3), we can easily answer this question by calculating the follows: